 I recently had the luck to meet Julia Volobujeva, a Russian/Lithuanian inspiring woman who lives in Greece and after spending some time with her, I realized that she has a very interesting story, one of those that is worth to share.
-So, I asked her to share with us her journey from being a vet working to a pig industry to becoming a vegan macrobiotic yoga teacher who now is raising with her husband 3 calm, happy and healthy kids that are not only plant based but they also don’t eat sugar or chocolate.
+So, I asked her to share with us her journey from being a vet working to a pig industry to becoming a plant-based macrobiotic yoga teacher who now is raising with her husband 3 calm, happy and healthy kids that are not only plant based but they also don’t eat sugar or chocolate.

 1) What exactly was your responsibility in that pig farm?
 Did you see horrific things?

 After I graduated, I got a job as a representative of a pharmaceutical company in Lithuania, for large animals, and my focus was big pig farms and vaccines.
 I worked as an assistant of the vet in the pig farm for a few weeks in Lithuania to learn how the things are “from the inside”.
 But I could never do that as my main job because of the noise.
 Yes, the noise.
 Some people are more sensitive the smell, some to the view, me – to the noise.
 The pigs at the farm are screaming, constantly, many of them.
 I could be inside only with ear buds.
 So, I was very happy with my job which included visiting the farms and slaughter houses with the vets and finding out the problems in the farms and if there was a possibility to solve the problem by using the vaccines.

 I must say here that neither during my studies nor while working there, did I ever have a single thought of quitting meat consumption.
 And I saw a lot of terrifying things.